Skip to content

 Preflight

-When you initiate a conversion, the preflight engine scans the document for features that may not be fully compatible with GraFx Studio.
-If any incompatible elements are found, preflight offers two solutions:
+When you initiate a conversion, the preflight engine scans the document for features that may not be fully compatible with GraFx Studio

-2. Ignore: The preflight engine will change the missing feature to a supported version (e.g. stroke type in the example).
+2. Ignore – The preflight engine changes the missing feature to a supported version (e.g., stroke type in the example)

 screenshot-full